ipfsnut/evermark-testnet/public/docs/protocol-overview.md

 ## Getting Started

 1. Connect your wallet (MetaMask, Coinbase Wallet, or Farcaster)
-2. Create your first Evermark by submitting a URL
+2. Create your first Evermark by submitting a URL, DOI, or ISBN to share something meaningful on the network
-3. Build your collection and discover content from others
+3. Build your collection and discover content from others to earn rewards
-4. Participate in the community through voting and curation
+4. Participate in the skin-in-the-game curation community through staking and voting

 ## Technical Details